cboettig/ews-review/manuscript.md

 Examining other signals for their domains of applicability
 ----------------------------------------------------------

+Section is again more of a footnote that these things exist but are outside the scope discussed here?

 -   Flickering [@Wang2012; @Brock2010]
 -   Spatial signals in extended systems. [@Guttal2008; @Dakos2009; @Dakos2011;
     @Carpenter2010, @Bel2012; @Bailey2010; @Litzow2008] (Also see nice